20 Jun 2016

 Zenith, Toulouse, France, June 14, 2016

-Toulouse is beautiful, Southern end of France, legendary for food and relaxed living.
-The perfect place for a WHO show… Our last show in France was in Paris (also called Zenith!) just following the Hyde Park concert.
-Back then, Paris was a sweltering hot night in a non-airconditioned building.
+Toulouse is in the beautiful, southern end of France, legendary for food and relaxed living.
+The perfect place for a Who show.
+Our last show in France was in Paris (also called Zenith!) just following the Hyde Park concert.
+Back then, Paris was a sweltering hot night in a non-air-conditioned building.
 Not likely tonight; it’s a proper modern venue and a sense of normalcy compared to the last three shows we’ve played.
 It’s a smallish room and quite a contrast to these huge Festival audiences which have tens of thousands.

 Late in the show, a power failure onstage affected keyboards and rhythm guitar.
 As soon as it happened, Binky (Roger and Simon’s guitar technician) ran out onto the stage to sort out the problem.
 Standing beside Simon Townshend as the band played on, Binky was looking for clues as to what had happened.
 Meanwhile, Mr. Daltrey came over to that side of the stage, singing to the crowd.
 Not knowing what was going on, Roger came over to the pair and pushed Binky right out of the way; so much for handling the emergency!
 Eventually it was found a circuit breaker had tripped and lost power to those amps and some keyboards.

-PS – thanks to Anna Donarski and Michael Kaye for photos today.
+PS – thanks to Anna Donarski and Michael Kaye for today’s photos.